processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 This filter is applied on the results returned by the main filter.
 The filter performs an additional LDAP lookup to make the complete result.
 This is useful when you are unable to define all filter rules in `ldap_filter`.
-You can define "%u", "%d", "%s" and "%D" pattern variables in `Filter`: "%u" is replaced by a user’s part of the JID, "%d" is replaced by the corresponding domain (virtual host), all "%s" variables are consecutively replaced by values from the attributes in `FilterAttrs` and "%D" is replaced by Distinguished Name from the result set.
+You can define `"%u"`, `"%d"`, `"%s"* and *"%D"` pattern variables in *Filter: "%u"* is replaced by a user’s part of the JID, `"%d"` is replaced by the corresponding domain (virtual host), all `"%s"` variables are consecutively replaced by values from the attributes in `FilterAttrs` and *"%D"* is replaced by Distinguished Name from the result set.
 There is no default value, which means the result is not filtered.
 WARNING: Since this filter makes additional LDAP lookups, use it only as the last resort: try to define all filter rules in [ldap_filter](#ldap_filter) option if possible.

 **Example**: